Johnson went pretty hard in the showdown with King over Rwandan politics - ExBulletin

 Writing in the Daily Mail, Mr Harri says the meeting was less friendly than suggested.

-The former BBC journalist wrote: I went pretty hard at it, he told me at the time, basically facing the prince and confronting him about what he said, as a member of unelected royalty, on the actions of a democratically elected government.
+The former BBC journalist wrote: I went pretty hard at it, he told me at the time, basically facing the prince and confronting him with what he had said as a member of unelected royalty on the actions of a democratically elected government.

 Prince Charles has been arrested.
 He had obviously expressed some criticism, and although he tried to play it down, Boris pointed out the obvious, (saying): If you didn’t say it, we both know your people might call the newspapers and kill the story.
 The fact that they didn’t speaks volumes.